Policing What Counts As 'Queer Sex' Limits Everyone

 Similarly, me giving a cis man a blow job is an ‘opposite sex’ experience but it is definitely very gay.
 For me it’s important that my partner knows it’s a queer experience and they’re not ‘rounding me down’ to a woman because it’s easier than dealing with the fact that they might be queer.
 I don’t want to define anyone else’s sexuality but internalised homophobia – and years of society telling us that queerness is wrong – stops people from even considering the possibility that they might be queer.

 What counts as queer sex is a question that we ask ourselves because we worry that we’re not queer ‘enough’ – or that we’re more queer than we’re comfortable with.
 We use sex to validate our identities but we don’t need to.
-Queer sex has so long been demonised – criminalised, punished, deliberately compared to paedophilia – that in proudly reclaiming it we can fall into the trap of centring it.
+Queer sex has so long been demonized – criminalized, punished, deliberately compared to pedophilia – that in proudly reclaiming it we can fall into the trap of centring it.
 And in doing that, we erase queer people who are sex-repulsed, asexual, disabled or just not interested in sex right now.

 Sex is important to many of us; it’s definitely important to me.
 On more than one first date, I’ve surprised the person sitting opposite me in a coffee shop by bringing up sex, because sexual compatibility is a dealbreaker for me.
 But it’s important to remember that not everyone has that experience.
 If you can’t have sex, or if you don’t want to have sex, you are still queer.